Estate Tax Law

 Tax exemptions ensure that very few farms and small businesses are disproportionately impacted.

-Fast Facts: 10 Things to Know About Estate Taxes
+Fast Facts: 10 Things To Know About Estate Taxes

 Governing tax rules are quite complex.
 The following list illustrates some of the many nuances of estate tax law in the United States.

-3. “Pick-Up Taxes."
-Also known as “sponge taxes," these state-level taxes allowed states to skim a portion of federal estate tax revenue for themselves without raising individual taxpayer bills.
-As a result of the Economic Growth and Tax Relief Reconciliation Act (2001), these taxes were phased out entirely by 2005, prompting a handful of states to begin taxing estates directly.
+3. "Pick-up taxes": These taxes are also known as "sponge taxes."
+These state-level taxes once allowed states to skim federal estate tax revenue.
+This occurs without raising individual taxpayer bills.
+As a result of the Economic Growth and Tax Relief Reconciliation Act (2001), these taxes were phased out entirely by 2005.
+This phase-out prompted a handful of states to begin taxing estates directly.

-7. “Fair Market Value."
-For tax purposes, an estate's valuation is based on the “fair market value" of everything in it.
-The IRS provides the following, open-ended definition: “The fair market value is the price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts."
+7. "Fair market value": For tax purposes, an estate's valuation is based on the "fair market value" of everything in it.
+The IRS provides the following open-ended definition: "The fair market value is the price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts."

 Have Legal Questions?
-An Attorney Can Help.
+An Attorney Can Help